 Art.
 9 Protection against arbitrary conduct and principle of good faith

-Everyone has the right to be treated by state authorities in good faith and in a non-arbitrary manner.
+Every person has the right to be treated by state authorities in good faith and in a non-arbitrary manner.

 Art.
 10 Right to life and to personal freedom